timlac/nexa-emotion-recognition-pipelines/README.md

 ## Considerations

+### Face Detection

 - Face detection is necessary to detect faces in images and videos.
 - Face tracking may be necessary to track faces in videos where there are multiple faces.
   - Face tracking which relies on creating new embeddings for each frame is computationally expensive.
   - Using some technology in order to not have to check the embeddings every frame (e.g. optical flow) is a better option.
+- Need to keep track of how many faces are detected in the output format, potentially some logging system to identify when no faces are detected.

+### The state of emotion research

+Hume AI has interesting models especially for speech emotion recognition.

+Models that relies only on facial expression are somewhat limited since they mainly only rely on the facial expression, and does not take into account for example head pose.
+While some datasets include valence and arousal, e.g. AffectNet, there is no intensity estimation built in for specific emotions.
+Furthermore, the number of emotions is quite limited.

+Perhaps it would make sense to try to train our own models for emotion recognition using our own dataset (which has 44 different emotions).
+This however is a complex task that requires both technical knowledge and adequate compute resources.

+### Segmentation of sound

+In order to make speech emotion recognition more accurate, we need to be able to segment the audio according to speaker.
+SOTA models for speaker diarization, that I have seen so far does not seem to perform adequately.
+Have tried Pyannote/speaker diarization so far, see repo nexa-transcription.